 3. Mix part of your starter with flour and water and allow this mixture to rest for a few hours.
 Then add salt.

-4. Fold the dough a few times before letting it rest again for approximately 10–30 minutes.
+4. Fold the dough out a few times before letting it rest again for approximately 10–30 minutes.
 Repeat the folding and resting steps a few times until the dough becomes smooth and stretchy.

 5. On the final rest, let the dough rise at room temperature until it grows to about 1.5 times its original volume.